-Where TFirst_temp_RS_MAX: this needs temporary RS on the to-be activiated SCell and the RS on the all active serving cells are transmitted in the same slot.
+Where TFirst_temp_RS_MAX: this needs temporary RS on the to-be etailsd SCell and the RS on the all active serving cells are transmitted in the same slot.
 Whether TFirst_temp_RS or TFirst_temp_RS_MAX is applied depends on the conclusion of the open issue.

 Tgap: gap between the RS symbol(s) for AGC and the RS symbols for time/frequency acquisition